pstimpel/snowdenangels/README.md

 This project relies in parts on xmr-stak, a mining software written by fireice-uk, https://github.com/fireice-uk/xmr-stak, GNU General Public License v3.0

+This project has a homepage where users can find support, staistics and so on: https://redzoneaction.org/sgasupport/

 Current status: **early beta**